gouni23/Blinkit_sales/README.md

 * Purpose of the Project

-The project was initiated to identify opportunities for improving Blinkit's overall business performance by optimizing operations, enhancing customer experience, and expanding sales channels across various geographic tiers and based on customer preferences for fat content.
+The project was initiated to identify opportunities for improving Blinkit's overall business performance by optimizing operations, enhancing customer experience, and expanding sales channels across various geographic tiers based on customer preferences for fat content.

 * Stakeholder Expectations